hahminlew/hahminlew.github.io/_pages/about.md

 ---
 I'm an AI Researcher at [Klleon](https://klleon.io/).

-My interest is to solve data-driven valuable real-world problems through AI / ML systems, currently based on computer vision and ML engineering.
+My interest is to solve data-driven valuable real-world problems through AI / ML systems, currently based on data science, computer vision and ML engineering.
 I’m a curious and challenging spirit, and proactively seeking opportunities to grow and share my knowledge.
 My recent projects are as follows:
  - 3D Parameterized Modeling
  - Neural Talking Head Synthesis
  - Head Swapping